Reds vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- The Reds have played as the underdog in six of their past 10 games and have gone 3-3 in those contests.
+- The Reds have played as the underdog in seven of their past 10 games and have gone 4-3 in those contests.

-- The Reds have had a spread set in one of their past 10 games, and they have not covered the spread each time.
+- The Reds have fallen short of covering the runline in the one of their past 10 games that had a set spread.

 Reds Betting Records & Stats

-- The Reds have come away with nine wins in the 25 contests they have been listed as the underdogs in this season.
+- The Reds have won in 10, or 38.5%, of the 26 contests they have been named as odds-on underdogs this year.

-- Cincinnati has a record of 5-12 in games where bookmakers have it as underdogs of at least +120 on the moneyline.
+- Cincinnati has a record of 3-7 in games where oddsmakers have it as underdogs of at least +155 on the moneyline.

 - The Reds have played just two games with a spread this season and failed to cover in each game.